eduNEXT/eox-tenant/README.rst

 Those settings can be changed in ``eox_tenant/settings/common.py`` or, for example, in the instance settings.

-**NOTE**
+If you are installing a previous version, please refer to the tag to verify the configuration that should be applied.

-For version > 10.0.0 you need to enable eox-tenant adding in the LMS configuration:
+🚨 For version > 10.0.0 you need to enable eox-tenant adding in the LMS configuration:

 .. code-block:: yaml

   USE_EOX_TENANT = True

 Commands
 --------

 Synchronize Organizations
 ^^^^^^^^^^^^^^^^^^^^^^^^^

 This command will synchronize the course_org_filter values in lms_configs(TenantConfig model) or values(Microsite model) with the TenantOrganization registers if the organization does not exist, it will be created, otherwise, it will be added to the organizations model field.